codemaster-vansh/test-calculator-app/README.md

 This application is automatically deployed via GitHub Pages from the main branch.

 ## Usage
-To use the Test Calculator App, simply enter numbers into the input fields and select the desired operation (add, subtract, multiply, divide) by clicking the corresponding button.
-The result will be displayed immediately below the input fields.
-You can also use your keyboard to input numbers and operations.
+To use the calculator, simply enter numbers into the input fields and select the desired arithmetic operation.
+The result will be displayed immediately.
+You can perform multiple calculations without refreshing the page.

 ## Technical Details